webspinner/lookout.github.com/_posts/2012-07-03-puppet-lint-with-jenkins.markdown

 ---

-On the build pages you will be able drill into an overview report such as the one pictured below, hyperlinked to allow you to dig deeper into the specific warnings
+On the build pages you will be able to drill into an overview report such as the one pictured below, hyperlinked to allow you to dig deeper into the specific warnings

 <img style="border: 1px solid #666; padding: 8px;" alt="Build-specific warnings report" src="/images/post-images/puppet-lint-jenkins/puppet-lint-warnings-build-page.png"/>